The Brno Open continues its cooperation with the Emil Foundation. Dance becomes a space for inclusion.

 The beginning of a long-term cooperation

 The organizers of both institutions believe that this is not a one-off project, but the beginning of a permanent connection between the dance and inclusive scene in the Czech Republic.
-In the future, they plan to be involved in other events, including school programmes, inclusive festivals or the joint project “Dancing with Emil”.
+In the future, they plan to be involved in other events, including school programs, inclusive festivals, and the joint project „Dancing with Emil.“.

-🟠 Brno Open 2025 will take place from 17 to 19 October at the Starez Arena on Vodova Street.
-For more information, please visit www.brnoopen.eu
+The Brno Open 2025 will take place from October 17-19 at the Starez Arena on Vodova Street.
+For more information, please visit www.brnoopen.eu.